autopear/Server-Access/README.md

 	IdentityFile ~/.ssh/id_rsa
 ```

-Now on your local machine, you can SSH to bolt via `ssh bolt`, or SSH to server HOST via `SSH HOST`.
+Now on your local machine, you can SSH to bolt via `ssh bolt`, or directly SSH to server HOST via `SSH HOST`.
 For file transfer, just replace the command `ssh` by `scp`.

+Note: Once you set up the above 2 hosts, you don't need to first SSH to bolt, and then SSH to your host.
+It can be done in a single command `SSH HOST`.

 ## Configure SSH Tunnel on Windows
 I personally prefer [WinSCP](https://winscp.net) and [PuTTY](https://www.putty.org/) for both file transfer and command line.